suny-downstate-medical-center/netpyne/doc/source/reference.rst

 		e.g. ``{'popLabel': 'PYR', 'ynorm': [0.1, 0.6]}`` targets connections of cells from the 'PYR' population with normalized depth within 0.1 and 0.6.

-	- '[stim property] (e.g. 'dur', 'amp' or 'delay'): New value for stim property (note that properties depend on the type of stim).
+	- '[stim property]' (e.g. 'dur', 'amp' or 'delay'): New value for stim property (note that properties depend on the type of stim).

 Population class methods